-Overall, we expect our sales in 2019 will be higher as compared to 2018, principally as a result of the favorable impact of higher expected sales volumes partially offset by the unfavorable impact of lower expected average selling prices.
-In addition, we expect our income from operations in 2019 will be lower as compared to 2018, as the favorable impact of higher expected sales volumes would be more than offset by the unfavorable impact of lower expected average selling prices and higher raw material costs (principally feedstock ore) in 2019.
+Overall, we expect our sales in 2020 will be slightly lower than in 2019, principally as a result of the unfavorable impact of lower expected sales volumes.
+In addition, we expect our income from operations in 2020 will be lower as compared to 2019 due to the unfavorable impact of lower expected sales volumes and higher raw material costs (principally feedstock).